HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Tuesday, May 8

 Treatment for sepsis, the leading cause of morbidity and mortality in children worldwide, continues to improve in its timeliness and impact with ongoing research into the use of electronic alerts; however, until now, researchers have not studied equity as an element of quality healthcare when it comes to sepsis.
-Addressing this gap in knowledge, a team from our Division of Emergency Medicine and the CPCE will share their results from a study that examined whether racial differences might affect sepsis recognition in the pediatric emergency department (ED).
+Addressing this gap in knowledge, a team from our Division of Emergency Medicine and Clinical Futures will share their results from a study that examined whether racial differences might affect sepsis recognition in the pediatric emergency department (ED).